treverson/Prospectors/README.md

 Players have "pets" that they feed, clothe, house, and battle against each other.

-Players play minigames to rack up George bucks (GB).
+Players play minigames to rack up $$.

 There is to be a strong emphasis on micro-rewards and random bonuses.
+	- Geyser that drops loot in city center
+	- Free plays on slot machine type of games
+	- etc.

 Players can spend real money to purchase in-game money.